ClaudioZeni/Castle/README.md

 # Castle

-Ensemble of ridge regression force fields in Python.
+Ridge regression force fields in Python.

 This repository is based on the ACE descriptor [1] as descibed in [2] and implemented in [3]